 Get me a double scotch with ice.

-Man, this city has become such a wasteland.
+Man, has this city turned into a wasteland.

-Say, do you know the woman in this picture?
+Say, do you happen to know the woman in this picture?

 I mean, it's a really old one, I'm sure she looks different now...